Comparing the latent features of universal machine-learning interatomic potentials

 \subsection{Backbone vs. last-layer features}

 While we have chosen the last-layer (LL) features for our analysis thus far, the latent features can be extracted from any other layer within the NN architectures of the uMLIPs.
-Another features of particular interest are the ``backbone'' (BB) latent features, which correspond to the representations obtained immediately after all message-passing iterations, but before entering a multilayer perceptron (MLP) head, which is an architectural choice followed by many uMLIPs (e.g., see Fig.~\ref{fig:pet-fine-tuning} for a schematic representation of PET-MAD).
-The BB features are of particular interest in multi-head and multi-task models, where they serve as a shared input across the multiple heads.
-To provide examples of both single-task and multi-task contexts, we evaluate the reconstruction errors between the last-layer features and the backbone features for PET and UMA.
+Another features of particular interest are the ``backbone'' (BB) latent features, which correspond to the representations obtained immediately after all message-passing iterations, but before entering a multilayer perceptron (MLP) head, which is an architectural choice followed by many uMLIPs (see Fig.~\ref{fig:pet-fine-tuning} for a sample schematic of PET-MAD).
+The BB features are of particular interest in multi-head and multi-task models, where they often serve as a shared input across the multiple heads.
+To provide examples of both multi-task and single-task contexts, we evaluate the reconstruction errors between the last-layer features and the backbone features for UMA and PET.

 In UMA-S-1P1 (Fig.~\ref{fig:ll_vs_bb-uma}), the BB $\to$ LL and LL $\to$ BB GFREs are moderate and similar in both directions, consistent with the fact that a global linear mapping cannot capture the nonlinear effects of the MLP.
 On the contrary, the LFREs are lower, as they can locally capture the said transformation.
 The LL $\rightarrow$ BB LFRE is larger than vice versa, suggesting that there exists some information loss in going from the shared BB features to the specialized LL features, or equivalently, that the shared features contain more information, making them suitable for specialization into different prediction tasks.